Cloud-SPAN/nerc-metagenomics05-binning/_episodes/02-binning_quality.md

 ~~~
 {: .bash}

-When the run ends our results we can open our results file.
+When the run ends (it should take around 8 minutes) we can open our results file.
 ~~~
 less MAGs_checkm.tsv
 ~~~